 Quick-Time Events: These often appear to be cut-scenes, but will prompt the user to quickly press a button or move the controller to successfully complete the sequence.
 Made popular by the game Shenmue (Dreamcast).

 RF (Radio Frequency) Cable: A low quality signal sent over coaxial cable (used for cable TV).
 These cables were commonly used for old video game systems.
 They produce the lowest quality video signal that is susceptible to interference.

 RPG: See Role Playing Game.

-Real-Time: Normally used to describe combat sequences in some RPGs, the action does not stop to allow you to enter commands.
+Real-time: Normally used to describe combat sequences in some RPGs, the action does not stop to allow you to enter commands.
 This is the opposite of "turn-based".

 Resolution: A term that describes the level of detail in a game's graphics.
 An image on a television screen is actually a series of pixels strung together.
-High-resolution images look more detailed and lifelike, which low-resolution images tend to look blocky or jagged.
+High-resolution images appear more detailed and lifelike, which low-resolution images tend to look blocky or jagged.